 See my Youtube channel for some movies of my simulations!

-In my research, I use the massively parallel code KORAL which moves beyond standard single-fluid GRMHD to a three-fluid approximation where electrons, ions, and photons exchange energy self-consistently.
-This method allows us to directly predict what the Event Horizon Telescope will see and how different models emit across the entire electromagnetic spectrum.
-In Chael+ 2018a I tested two physical mechanisms for electron heating in plasmas – turbulence and magnetic reconnection – to investigate how plasma microphysics changes the images and variability of Sgr A* at different frequencies.
+In my research, I use the massively parallel code KORAL which moves beyond standard single-fluid General Relativistic Magnetohydrodynamics (GRMHD) to a three-fluid approximation where electrons, ions, and photons exchange energy self-consistently.
+This method allows us to directly predict what the Event Horizon Telescope will see at 230 GHz and understand how different models emit across the entire electromagnetic spectrum.

 to evolve a population of nonthermal electrons in space, time, and energy in